 3. The demand facility owner or the CDSO shall notify, directly or indirectly, through a third party, the relevant system operator or relevant TSO, in advance of any decision to cease offering demand response services and/or about the permanent removal of the demand unit with demand response.
 This information may be aggregated as specified by the relevant system operator or relevant TSO.

-4. The relevant system operator shall specify and make publicly available further details concerning the operational notification procedure.
+4. The relevant system operator shall specify and make publicly available further details concerning the operational notification procedure which shall include the compliance scheme.
+The compliance scheme shall address the use of equipment certificates of PGU and component.

 Article 32